Note: This post on how to choose a literary agent and questions to ask a literary agent has been updated for 2022.

 Now, he needed to know how to choose a literary agent.
 Seven other agents had recently requested to see his book proposal.
 These are the questions I suggested he ask the literary agents:

 1. Why are You Passionate about this Book?
 Notice what words and tone the agent uses.
 Are they conveying passion?
 Compare the different agents.
-The ones who sound most passionate will also be most passionate with publishers.
-Their passion can translate into a bigger commitment from a publisher–which can include a bigger advance.
+The ones who sound most enthusiastic to you will also be most passionate with publishers.
+Their passion can translate into a higher chance of an offer and perhaps even a bigger commitment from a publisher–which can include more than a bigger advance (bigger budget, bonuses, etc).

 4. Will You Edit My Sample Chapters or Require I Hire an Editor?
 Some agents edit a manuscript and others will suggest an editor or ghostwriter.
 This is really a matter of individual choice.
 Some agents don’t have the time to edit sample chapters and others, no matter how busy, want their hand in the editing.
 Either can work fine, but if you need to invest money in an editor, get an estimate ahead of time, ask for samples of the editor’s work and get outside references.

 5. What’s Your Vision for the Book?
 Find out what markets the agent sees for the book.
 Do they expand beyond your initial ideas?
 Does the agent anticipate an international audience?
 If so, what is the agent’s experience in pitching internationally?
-Ask agents how they envision selling subsidiary rights (ideally, the agent retains the rights and sells separately).
+Most US literary agents collaborate with foreign rights agents to sell the foreign rights and they require a larger percentage of the royalties for those books, since they have to split the commission with a foreign rights agent, but this varies.
+Also, ask agents how they envision selling subsidiary rights (it’s often most lucrative for the author if the agent retains the rights and sells them separately).

-9. What is Your Preferred Method of Contact (e-mail/phone) and How Frequent?
+10. What is Your Preferred Method of Contact (e-mail/phone) and How Frequent?
+You may think, “I’ll just be thrilled to get an agent.”
+However, their communication style and frequency is going to be very, very important to you.
 Some agents prefer phone, others e-mail.
 Some agents update their clients frequently and others may not contact a client for weeks or months unless they have news.
-Make sure you are happy with the agent’s policies.
+Make sure you are happy with the agent’s policies and that it works for you.
+If you know you are going to .

 1. What authors/books does this agent represent?